shubhamtheds/notesy/README.md

 # notesy
-It is a note-taking website built using flask
+It is a note-taking website built using flask.